powershellfish/powershellfish.github.io/README.md

 ### Professional
 * Interview SMEs and take *lots* of notes
 * Work directly with the product so that I can write about it
-* Translate technical information and put it into the correct format according to the audience
+* Translate technical information and put it into the correct format depending on the audience
-* Develop training materials
+* Assess and construct information architecture according to best practices
 * Learn and adapt to dynamic and rapidly changing projects
 * Support my colleagues and foster an environment where we can work as a team towards a common goal